Vitalik001/labs_on_paralellization/README.md

 ### Authors

-This labs was done by Petrychko Vitalii, Yaroshko Taras and Kononenko Nazar
+This labs were done by Petrychko Vitalii, Yaroshko Taras and Kononenko Nazar

 ### Reports